What is OFAC 50 Percent Rule?

 • Reputational damage: Public enforcement actions and loss of banking relationships

 Importantly, OFAC applies strict liability for civil violations — meaning you can be penalized even if you had no intent to violate the rule.
 However, voluntary self-disclosure and strong compliance programs can significantly reduce penalties.
-If you need to assess your exposure, our OFAC compliance lawyers can review your counterparty relationships.

 How to Comply with the OFAC 50 Percent Rule